adaliea/raytracer/Readme.md

 ### Building and Running

 There are two primary ways to build and run this project: using the provided Docker development environment, or setting up everything on your local machine.

+Or if you wish you can skip installing OIDN and use the `--no-default-features` with cargo to skip requiring it as a dependency (see below for details)

 #### Option 1: Using Docker (Recommended)